carueda/tscfg/maven-plugin/README.md

 * className: the name of the generated config class
 * packageName: the package of the generated config class
 * outputDirectory: the output directory for the generated class, default is `target/generated-sources/tscfg/`

+## Current limitations
+* Currently only Java class generated is supported.
+It should be easy to extend this plugin to generate Scala files.
+* This plugin always generates java classes for Java 7 and above.
+This should also be easy to extend.